PlaceOS/docs/how-to/backoffice/configure-staff-api.md

 ![Google Service API Key](./assets/google-service-key.png)
 3. Create a new Service Account
 ![Google New Service Account](./assets/google-new-service-acc.png)
-4. You can ignore the next steps in the wizard, click Cancel to return to the list of service accounts
+4. You can ignore the next steps in the wizard, click `Done` to return to the list of service accounts
-5. Click the service account you created to create an access key
+5. Click the service account you created and select the `Keys` tab to create an access key
 ![Google JSON Key](./assets/google-json-key.png)
 6. This will save a JSON File to your computer, you will need this information to configure the service.
-7. Once the key has saved, enable Domain Wide Delegation
+7. Once the key has saved, return to the `Details` tab and enable Domain Wide Delegation
 ![Google Domain Wide Delegation](./assets/google-domain-delegation.png)
 8. Click Save